-The bond of concrete epoxy is chemical; that's why it lasts and why it's strong, stronger in some ways than the concrete itself.
-Fully cured epoxy is resistant to water and many common acids and solvents.
+The bond of concrete epoxy is chemical; that's why it lasts and why it's strong ... stronger in some ways than the concrete itself.
+Fully cured epoxy is resistant to water, as well as many common acids and solvents.
 It can also be chiseled, grinded or sanded, as well as painted (good news for your beloved garden ornaments).

 Injection epoxy is applied with a caulking gun, but the material is much less viscous than caulk so it can flow into small cracks.
 For repairs on horizontal surfaces, you simply fill the crack until the epoxy is flush with the surrounding surface, then let it cure.

-Vertical application is quite a bit more involved, and this is where the "injection" comes into play.
-You start by epoxying plastic injection ports to the wall, every 8 inches or so along the length of the crack (in this case, you're back to portioning and mixing the epoxy the old-fashioned way).
-Then, you seal over the crack with a swath of the hand-mixed epoxy; this creates a continuous dam or seal that keeps the thin repair epoxy from oozing out during the injection process.
-You fill the crack using a caulking gun and the same epoxy tube and nozzle used for horizontal repairs but with the addition of a hose that attaches to the injection ports.
-Start at the bottom and work your way up the crack, filling it full and closing the ports as you go.
-After the epoxy cures for about a day, you knock off the ports with a hammer then grind excess epoxy from the wall before painting (if desired).
-The ports and hand-mix epoxy are sold in all-inclusive kits by the same manufacturers of injection epoxy.
+Vertical application is a lot more involved, and this is where the "injection" comes into play.
+Start by epoxying plastic injection ports to the wall, every 8 inches or so along the crack (here, you're back to portioning and mixing the epoxy the old-fashioned way).
+Then seal over the crack with a swath of the hand-mixed epoxy, creating a continuous dam or seal that keeps the thin repair epoxy from oozing out during the injection process.
+Fill the crack using a caulking gun and the same epoxy tube and nozzle utilized for horizontal repairs but with the addition of a hose that attaches to the injection ports.
+Start at the bottom and work your way up, filling the crack full and closing the ports as you go.
+After the epoxy cures for a day, knock off the ports with a hammer, then grind excess epoxy from the wall before painting (if desired).
+Ports and hand-mix epoxy are sold in all-inclusive kits by the same folks who manufacture injection epoxy.

 Check the product specifications regarding the size of crack the product will fill.
 One major brand sets the range at 1/64 inch to 1/4 inch wide.
 Follow the manufacturer's preparation and application instructions to the letter.
 Things like temperature—of the epoxy, the air and the concrete—are important, as are the specific prep steps for each application.
 For the best bond with epoxy, you really get only one chance, so take your time to do it right, and wait for warmer (or cooler) weather if necessary.

 Don't expect crack injection to save a failing concrete structure.
-If your foundation walls are moving (you can test this with some pencil marks, a ruler and periodic measuring), get some advice from a qualified builder, concrete pro or structural engineer before attempting repairs with epoxy or any other product.
-Injection epoxy can't be applied in cracks that are admitting flowing water; you have to stop the water before making the repair.
+If your foundation walls are moving (you can test this with some pencil marks, a ruler and periodic measuring), consult a concrete pro, qualified builder or structural engineer before attempting repairs with epoxy or any other product.
+Injection epoxy can't be applied in cracks which are admitting flowing water; you have to stop the water before making the repair.
 For large gaps or cracks, such as an oversize or chipped out hole around a drain pipe running through a basement wall, hydraulic cement is a more appropriate repair product than epoxy.

 Philip Schmidt writes for Networx.com.